larsrh/website/_articles/routing-the-interview.md

 She chuckled.

 “Give me a moment while I figure out the expression, will you?
-I just quickly need to execute Brzozowski's algorithm.”
+I just quickly need to execute Brzozowski's method.”

 He did.